kimdcottrell/foundation-six-pack/README.md

 5. You can easily update Foundation in the future without hitting a mass of errors in your duplicated `_settings.scss` (refer to `/src/scss/config/_override-base-settings.scss` for more details)

-6. You can load individual Foundation javascript modules for individual pages, instead of loading all needed JS modules across all pages (refer to `/src/js/pages/contact.js` for an idea on how to)
+6. You can load individual Foundation javascript modules for individual pages, instead of loading all needed JS modules across all pages (refer to `/src/js/pages/contact.js` for an idea on how to).
+This reduces page load time by making the assets as compact as possible for each individual page

 Still needs a bit of work, but it's compiling.